 Margreet de Heer (1972, The Netherlands) comes from a family of theologians and studied theology herself at the University of Amsterdam.
 On graduating in 1999 however, she decided she'd much rather be a comic artist.
 She got a job at comic store Lambiek, where she wrote a book about Dutch comics together with comics expert Kees Kousemaker.
 In 2005, she became a full-time comic artist, her work appearing in a number of magazines and newspapers, such as Yes, Zij aan Zij, Viva Mama, Flo', Jippo, Farfelu , NRC.Next and Trouw.

 In 2007 she started making monthly philosophical comic reports for newspaper Trouw.
 This attracted the attention of a publisher, who asked her to make a proper comic book on philosophy.
 This was Filosofie in Beeld, which appeared in 2010.
-It is now being published in the U.S. with the title Philosphy - a Discovery in Comics by NBM Publishing.
+It was being published in the U.S. with the title Philosphy - a Discovery in Comics by NBM Publishing.

 - "...sweet and amusing..."